DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Introduction

 Generalization to unseen attacks is also important for synthetic speech detectors.
 One major challenge involved in synthetic speech detection is the increasing number of synthesizers which makes it practically infeasible to include synthetic speech from all possible speech synthesizers during training.
-This demands that synthetic speech detection methods should generalize to detect synthetic speech from unknown synthesizers that were not included in training.
-Motivated by the success of disentangled representation learning in face anti-spoofing~\cite{wacv_disentangled_2022, eccv_disentagled_2020_generic, eccv_disentagled_2020, Zhu_2021_CVPR}, controlled image generation~\cite{icpr_2021_image_generation}, voice conversion~\cite{icassp_voice_style_transfer, acm_sigsac_2020}, and speech generation tasks~\cite{icassp_2020_voice_generation}, we propose a method to use it for generating interpretable representations for synthetic speech detection.
+This demands that synthetic speech detection methods should generalize to unknown synthesizers that were not included in training.
+Motivated by the success of disentangled representation learning in face anti-spoofing~\cite{wacv_disentangled_2022, eccv_disentagled_2020_generic, eccv_disentagled_2020, Zhu_2021_CVPR}, controlled image generation~\cite{icpr_2021_image_generation}, voice conversion~\cite{icassp_voice_style_transfer, acm_sigsac_2020}, and speech generation tasks~\cite{icassp_2020_voice_generation}, we propose a method to use it for developing a detector for synthetic speech detection.

-In this paper, we propose \methodfullname~ which is a two stage network that processes speech spectrograms to generate interpretable representations that can help to detect synthetic speech.
-The first stage learns general representations from the speech signal.
-This general representation is common to both bona fide and synthetic speech.
-The second stage learns interpretable discriminative representations known as disentangled representations/features.
-These representations differentiate bona fide and synthetic speech.

-The contributions of our paper are summarized below: (a) We propose \methodfullname, a dual stage network using speech spectrogram for synthetic speech detection. (b) The disentangled representations obtained from \methodname~ are interpretable and enable generalization of our method to detect synthetic speech from 10/11 unknown synthesizers. (c) We use disentangled representation and generate an activation map to highlight regions in the spectrogram that help to make the decision. (d) \methodname~ performs better than several existing methods using spectrogram for synthetic speech detection and baselines provided in the ASVspoof2019 Challenge.
+The contributions of our paper are as follows. (a) We propose \methodfullname, a dual stage network using speech spectrogram for synthetic speech detection. (b) The disentangled representations obtained from DSVAE when visualized provide explanation behind the decision made by the detector and enable generalization of our method to 10/11 unknown synthesizers. (c) We use disentangled representation and generate an activation map to highlight regions in the spectrogram that help to make the decision. (d) \methodname~ performs better than several existing methods using spectrogram and baselines provided in the ASVspoof2019 Challenge. (e) We also investigate performance of \methodname~ in two practical scenarios: when synthetic speech is uploaded on social platforms and during simple attacks like silence removal from speech. \methodname~ performs well in these scenarios.